salernolabs/rescuegroups/doc/request/MicrochipRegistrations/readme.md

 #### ::setMicrochipRegistrationRegistrantState

-Sets microchipRegistrationRegistrantState field with a value of type province.
+Sets microchipRegistrationRegistrantState field with a value of type string.

-    $query->setMicrochipRegistrationRegistrantState(province);
+    $query->setMicrochipRegistrationRegistrantState(string);

 #### ::setMicrochipRegistrationRegistrantPostalcode